The operating infrastructure for institutions.

 Why typed

 A commitment that exists as styled text inside a feed decays.
-The substrate's typed pointers (resolvesInstitutionPostId) make resolution structural.
+Typed pointers make resolution structural.
 A reader two years later can trace what the institution committed to, what updated, what closed.

-Only AUTHORIZED_INSTITUTIONAL speech can carry an accountability tag.
-Personal users cannot tag commitments on behalf of an institution.
-The schema enforces this.
+Only the institution's authorized voice can carry an accountability tag.
+Personal users cannot tag commitments on an institution's behalf.
+The platform enforces this.

 Three speech modes.
 The institution speaks; the user is subscript.

-InstitutionSpeechMode is typed substrate.
+Governance over who speaks is enforced structurally.
+Institutional speech is typed.
 A single account can speak as a personal user, as an affiliated member of an institution (disclosed), or as the authorized voice of the institution itself.
 The mode is per-post, not per-account.

 The three modes

-When the mode is AUTHORIZED_INSTITUTIONAL, the visual rendering places the institution avatar primary and the user avatar as subscript.
-The substrate's hierarchy is the visible hierarchy.
+When the mode is authorized institutional, the visual rendering places the institution avatar primary and the user avatar as subscript.
+The hierarchy of the speech mode is the visible hierarchy.
 The institution is the speaker; the user is the channel through which the institution spoke at that moment.

 This is structural, not stylistic.
-A regulated-sector communications director rendering an official statement gets institutional substrate weight automatically — and a later reader can verify who authored on whose authority through the schema.
+A regulated-sector communications director rendering an official statement gets institutional weight automatically — and a later reader can verify who authored on whose authority through the public record.

 Continuation crosses public space boundaries.

 A commitment posted in one public space (City Council Discourse) may be substantively continued months later in another (Transit Planning Discourse).
-The substrate's continuesInstitutionPostId pointer makes this typed and traceable across thread, space, and time.
+A typed continuation pointer makes the relationship traceable across thread, space, and time.

-Cross-thread memory is typed substrate, not metadata.
-A reader walking the graph from a new post can follow continues edges backward to the originating commitment, regardless of which public space the discussion has moved into.
+Cross-thread memory is structural, not metadata.
+A reader walking the public record from a new post can follow continuation pointers backward to the originating commitment, regardless of which public space the discussion has moved into.

 This matters institutionally.
 Civic accountability frequently crosses contexts — a commitment in a council session is continued in a transit planning session is updated in a public hearing.
-The substrate makes this walkable.
+The platform makes this walkable.

 Public space hosts

-Each PublicSpace is a discourse host with its own slug, name, status, and display order.
-Posts opt-in to a space; replies inherit the parent's space.
-The substrate's graph crosses spaces explicitly through typed pointers — not implicitly through search or recommendation algorithms.
+Each public space is a discourse host with its own name, status, and ordering.
+Posts opt in to a space; replies inherit the parent's space.
+The public record crosses spaces explicitly through typed pointers — not implicitly through search or recommendation algorithms.

 Read-only public-discourse aggregates, not personalised feeds.